Customer Insights to Transform Sales Conversations

 • Pain points

-As a group, you will need to identify which insights will help your salespeople the most.
+As a group, you must identify which insights will help your salespeople the most.

 Pro tip: If the project's scope is too large to be feasible, focus on collecting data on 1 - 2 insights to start with.